YanzheL/Matrix/README.md

 ### Story of this project

-This is the first programming project of me when I started first year CS courses at HIT.
+This is the first programming project of mine when I started first year CS courses at HIT.

 So the implementations of matrix operations are very naive without any optimization.